-You should invest in electric cars to overcome the pollution issue in the big cities, there are millions of people interested and talking about the electric cars.
+You should invest in electric cars to overcome the pollution issue in the big cities, there are millions of people interested in and talking about electric cars.

 |You should give the patient this medication and isolate them in this area, you should not give them this medication because it may have a negative effect after 10 years due to some studies have been made in these two articles.

 After examining these patients faces, the patients’ number x,y, and z are working in the same company which located in an infectious area and this is the main reason for their infection.
 We found some coworkers who have this disease.